GanapriyaS/Student-Record-Management/README.md

 Student Record Management project done using c language with help of files.

-Record student name,studetn roll no,department ,semester, subjects enrolled and marks respectively.
+Record student name,student roll no,department ,semester, subjects enrolled and marks respectively.
 Total, average,grade and result are calculated and stored in a file respectively

 FUNCTIONS